brantje/nextnote/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/brantje/nextnote/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/brantje/nextnote/?branch=master)
 This application is a rewritten verion of ownNote.<br>
 The old [Android App](https://play.google.com/store/apps/details?id=com.nowsci.ownnote&hl=sv) won't work, but no worries, we plan to develop a new one.

+Alpha means in this case 'pretty stable', but it's possible that due an update things will break / get send to `/dev/null`.
+If you value your notes please wait for a stable version.

 Changes:
 - Replaced deprecated methods